 Then Peter came and said to Him, “Lord, how often shall my brother sin against me and I forgive him: Up to seven times?”
 Jesus said to him, “I do not say to you, up to seven times, but up to seventy times seven.”

 It’s easy to see what Peter was angling for here; he wanted to know at what point he could retaliate.
 Jesus responds by revealing the nature and an attribute of God Himself, underscoring the godly principle and indispensable character quality of ongoing, attitudinal personal forgiveness.
-Believers, via the indwelling and empowering Holy Spirit are already in possession of an unending Spirit of graciousness and the ability to personally forgive others!
+Believers, via the indwelling and empowering Holy Spirit you are already in possession of an unending Spirit of graciousness and the ability to personally forgive others!
 When you came to Christ, the gracious Holy Spirit took up residency in your heart; and He is called the Helper (cf. John 14:16; 16:7).
 Are you living in accordance with your position in Christ?
 When you retaliate, are you not quenching the Holy Spirit’s very nature that He wants to exude through you as His ambassador?
 It is therefore theologically incongruous for any believer to posture “I am not a very forgiving person.”
 Oh yes you are!
 It’s just that you are not choosing to live according to your new nature in Christ.
 Instead, you are choosing to pander to your old fleshly nature that wants to be fed in and by your disobedience to God’s truths.

 III.
 THE MECHANISMS TO ACHIEVE JUSTICE